-Over the last 25 years there has been a slow realisation that what matters for a successful economy, one that delivers rapidly improving living standards for all, is not only the precise levels of interest rates or budget deficits, tax breaks for particular activities -not only the exact calibration of the instruments of policy, but also the institutions of policy.
+Over the last 25 years there has been a slow realization that what matters for a successful economy, one that delivers rapidly improving living standards for all, is not only the exact calibration of the instruments of policy, but also the institutions of policy.

 One of the most important institutional frameworks is the national and international regulatory regime for banking.
 The role of banks went through a period of neglect in the late 1990s, when storming equity markets provided much of the new money flowing to big business, especially in the developed economies.
-But, then as now, most entrepreneurs start up using bank credit-card loans; most businesses are too small to raise money on the stock market and most depend on bank finance.
+But, now as then, most businesses and entrepreneurs are too small to raise money on the stock market and most depend on bank finance.
 A well-functioning banking system is essential to economic growth.
-This is even more the case in developing countries with underdeveloped financial markets (see Singh, 1997), but it is apparent everywhere.
+This is even more the case in developing countries with underdeveloped financial markets (see Singh, 1997).
 Japan may have the second largest stock market in the world but a wrecked banking system has strangled economic growth.
 In industrial and emerging economies, stock markets are not substitutes for banks; we need them both.

-The right regulatory regime for banks is critical to the economic vitality of nations and the international economy.
-But when judged from the perspective of the main market failures that should be addressed by banking regulation, the new regime outlined in the Basle Committee's proposed second capital accord (Basle II) is not right.
-It is complex where it should be simple.
-It focuses on processes when it should be driven by credit outcomes.
-It is implicitly pro-cyclical, when it should be explicitly contra-cyclical.
-It relaxes the discipline on systemically important banks when it should tighten that discipline.
-It is supposed to more accurately align regulatory capital to the risks that banks face, yet in the case of lending to developing countries it ignores the proven benefits of diversification.
-One consequence of this will be an inappropriately large increase in the costs of such lending to developing countries, as well as a likely reduction in its quantity.
+The right regulatory regime for banks is critical to the economic vitality of nations and international markets.
+But when judged from the perspective of the main market failures that should be addressed by banking regulation, the new regime outlined in the Basle Committee's second capital accord (Basle II) is not right; it is complex where it should be simple, it focuses on processes when it should be driven by credit outcomes, it is implicitly pro-cyclical, when it should be explicitly contra-cyclical, it relaxes the discipline on systemically important banks when it should tighten that discipline, it is supposed to more accurately align regulatory capital to the risks that banks face, yet in the case of lending to developing countries it ignores the proven benefits of diversification.
+One consequence of this will be an inappropriately large increase in the costs of such lending to developing countries, as well as a likely reduction in its volume.
 It is possible that this is just bad luck.
 It is more probable that it relates to the political economy of Basle II and the odd composition of the Basle Committee on Banking Supervision.

 Whilst we have strong reservations about the likely shape of the final Accord, the proposals contain a number of important positive features, particularly in the standardized approach.
 From the perspective of developing countries, positive features of Basle 2 refer, for example, to the removal of the OECD/non-OECD distinction and the reduction of the excessive incentive towards short-term lending to lower rated borrowers.